OSC-JYU/MessyDesk/README.md

 Aim your browser to [http://localhost:3000](http://localhost:3000)

 There is not much MessyDesk can do yet, but you should be able to see the idea.
-Create a project, add few images and blur them :)
+Create a project, add few images and rotate them back and forth :)

 ## API